deckarep/golang-set/README.md

 The missing `generic` set collection for the Go language.
 Until Go has sets built-in...use this.

-## Update 3/26/2022
+## Update 3/5/2023
-* Packaged version: `2.0.0` release for generics support with breaking changes.
+* Packaged version: `2.2.0` release includes a refactor to minimize pointer indirection, better method documentation standards and a few constructor convenience methods to increase ergonomics when appending items `Append` or creating a new set from an exist `Map`.
 * supports `new generic` syntax
 * Go `1.18.0` or higher
+* Workflow tested on Go `1.20`

 ![With Generics](new_improved.jpeg)